Blockchain-Ads-Team/BCA-HUB-Documentation-Firebase-backend-API/README.md

   info:            (object):{
-                              "name": "The user's new name for update", "email": "The user's new email for the update", }
+                              "name": "The user's new name for update", "email": "The user's new email for the update", "profile_image": "The link to the user's new profile image hosted on our Google storage" }
 }
 ```